 Analyzing power users

 Once we’ve saved a cohort, we immediately get a list of users who fit our power user criteria.
-We can start by using this list to check for session recordings.
+We can start by using this list to check for session replays.
 To do so, go to recordings, filter by persons and cohorts, then search for your power user cohort.
 From there you can filter further by events, date, or duration.
 Analyzing these recordings gives you insights into how power users use your product, and enables you to build a better one for them.

 You can also use your cohort as a base in trends to do all sorts of analysis.
 In each of the visualizations (except lifecycle), we can use power users as a filter group.
 Once the power user filter group is set, we can analyze trends in usage, conversion funnels, retention graphs, user paths, and more.